 It couldn't be simpler, cooking something straight from the freezer and having a delicious meal on the table in next to no time, so here are our top frozen food saviours you may have never considered before:

-Frozen Food Saviour 1: Frozen king prawns with garlic and herb butter
+Frozen Food Saviour 1: Frozen king prawns

 Frozen Food Saviour 2: Frozen sweet potato fries

 Why?
-In the last few years, sweet potato fries have been popping up on restaurant menus across the country, so it was only natural that we’d see them become a favourite in family kitchens too.
+In the last few years, sweet potato fries have been popping up on restaurant menus across the country, so it was only natural that we’d see them become a favourite in family kitchens, too.
 A healthier alternative to chips that goes towards your 5-a-day, they are notoriously difficult to get right at home.
 Rather than painstakingly peeling, boiling, cutting and frying your evening away, instead pop some frozen fries straight in the oven with a little oil and some seasoning.

 Buy it: McCain Crispy Sweet Potato Fries

 Frozen Food Saviour 3: Frozen chopped onion

 Why?
 Onions: a pain for cooks everywhere – but they add flavour to almost every meal.
 Unless you’re a skilled chef, not only does onion chopping take time but we're often reduced to tears in the process!
 If a recipe requires one or more, it’ll serve you well to skip the fuss altogether by using a pre-chopped frozen onion instead.
 Onion soup, anyone?

 Buy it: ASDA Scratch Cook Diced Onions

 Why?
 Casseroles are one of the heartiest homemade dishes but can take hours of preparation and constant tending to – hardly what you want on a weeknight!
 There's an easy hack though: have a bag of frozen casserole mix ready to go, along with pre-sliced meat and a slow cooker, combine the ingredients in the morning and let the slow cooker work its magic while you get on with your day.